XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ### Amendments ID Format

-The `Amendments` object ID is the hash of the `Amendments` space key (`f`) only.
+The `Amendments` object ID is the hash of the `Amendments` space key (`0x0066`) only.
 This means that the ID of the Amendments object in a ledger is always:

 ```
 7DB0788C020F02780A673DC74757F23823FA3014C1866E72CC4CD8B226CD6EF4